 Canada.
-The exchange offer is not being made directly or indirectly in, nor is the exchange offer capable of acceptance from, Canada or by use of the mails, or any means or instrumentality of Canada and cannot be accepted by any such use, means or instrumentality or otherwise from within Canada.
-Copies of this document and any related offering documents are being mailed to holders of MetLife common stock with registered addresses in Canada for information purposes only.
+The exchange offer is not being made directly or indirectly in, nor is either the recapitalization or the exchange offer capable of acceptance from, Canada or by use of the mails, or any means or instrumentality of Canada and cannot be accepted by any such use, means or instrumentality or otherwise from within Canada.
+Copies of this document and any related offering documents are being mailed to holders of either RGA common stock or MetLife common stock with registered addresses in Canada for information purposes only.

 European Economic Area.
-In relation to each Member State of the European Economic Area that has implemented the Prospectus Directive (each, a "Relevant Member State"), no offer to the public of any shares of RGA class B common stock as contemplated by this document may be made in that Relevant Member State, except in the limited circumstances specified in this document, provided that no such offer of shares of RGA class B common stock will result in a requirement for the publication by MetLife, RGA or any manager of a prospectus pursuant to Article 3 of the Prospectus Directive.
-In this document, the expression "Prospectus Directive" means Directive 2003/71/EC of the European Parliament and of the Council of the European Union, and includes any implementing measures in each Relevant Member State.
+In relation to each Member State of the European Economic Area that has implemented the Prospectus Directive (each, a "Relevant Member State"), no offer to the public of any shares of RGA class A common stock or class B common stock as contemplated by this document may be made in that Relevant Member State, except in the limited circumstances specified in this document, provided that no such offer of shares of RGA class A common stock or RGA class B common stock will result in a requirement for the publication by MetLife, RGA or any manager of a prospectus pursuant to Article 3 of the Prospectus Directive.
+In this document, the expression "Prospectus Directive" means Directive 2003/71/EC of the European Pailament and of the Council of the European Union, and includes any implementing measures in each Relevant Member State.

 Japan.
 The exchange offer is not being made directly or indirectly in, nor is the exchange offer capable of acceptance from, Japan.
-Copies of this document and any related offering documents are being mailed to holders of MetLife common stock with registered addresses in Japan for information purposes only.
+Copies of this document and any related offering documents are being mailed to holders of either RGA common stock or MetLife common stock with registered addresses in Japan for information purposes only.

 United Kingdom.
 This document is only being distributed to and directed at (1) persons outside the United Kingdom, (2) investment professionals falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the "Order") or (3) high net worth entities, and other persons to whom it may lawfully be communicated, falling within Article 49(2)(a) to (d) of the Order (all such persons, "relevant persons").
-Shares of RGA class B common stock are only available to, and any invitation, offer or agreement to subscribe or otherwise acquire such shares will be engaged in only with, relevant persons.
+Shares of RGA class A common stock or RGA class B common stock are only available to, and any invitation, offer or agreement to subscribe or otherwise acquire such shares will be engaged in only with, relevant persons.
 Any person who is not a relevant person should not act or rely on this document or any of its contents.